 Recent months have seen some really exciting poster artwork for new movie releases.
 Here we share the insider information on the typefaces used on some of your favorite film posters, so you can create your own cinematic designs.

-From quirky display type for Captain Fantastic to retro slab text for Justice League, you’ll find a font to suit any genre, from space-set sci-fi to gun-slinging westerns.
+From quirky display type for The French Dispatch and Captain Fantastic to retro slab text for Justice League, you’ll find a font to suit any genre, from space-set sci-fi and blockbuster adventures to retro comedies and gun-slinging westerns.

 A perfectly designed indie poster, the artwork for Captain Fantastic references vintage styles and childlike, naive design.
 The main title font is a custom typeface, inspired by Woodkit fonts.
 Bosque also has a similar feel.